lhaeffele/edufw/README.md

 - burn it on a cdrom or write it on a usb stick with dd ("dd if=edifw-version.iso of=/dev/sdb" on linux).
 Be carefull with this part to avoid destroying a disk of your computer instead of the usb stick
 - boot the firewall on this image
 - once booted, login as root with password "edufw-123456"
-- run the edufw_initdisk command to destroy all data on the disk and install edufw
+- run the "`edufw_initdisk`" command to destroy all data on the disk and install edufw
 - unplug the usb stick from the firewall or eject the cdrom
 - run the reboot command to reboot from the disk of your firewall
-- initialize network with the edufw_initnet command
+- initialize network with the "`edufw_initnet`" command
-- connect to the edufw-server with edufw_enroll command Everything else will be done from the edufw-server ...
+- connect to the edufw-server with "`edufw_enroll`" command Everything else will be done from the edufw-server ...

 ## Rebuild an image